MicrosoftDocs/learn/learn-pr/iot/your-first-iot-central-app/includes/2-create-a-device-template.md

 ![Create a new device template](../media/refrigerated-trucks-new-template.png)

-5. Click on the template when it is created, and note that a template consists of **Measurements**, **Settings**, **Properties**, **Commands**, **Rules**, and a **Dashboard**.
+5. Click on the template name when it is created, and note that a template consists of **Measurements**, **Settings**, **Properties**, **Commands**, **Rules**, and a **Dashboard**.
 Our refrigerated truck will need entries in most of these.

   > [!NOTE]
-  > We are creating this template with all we need for the modules that follow this one, so the purpose of these entries might not be immediately obvious to you, but all should become clear as you work through this set of modules.
-It is possible to complete a template, then come back to it and add more entries, but this can involve creating multiple _versions_ of a template, which we will avoid in this first set of Learn modules.
+  > We are creating this template with all we need for the modules that follow this one, so the purpose of these entries might not be immediately obvious, but all should become clear as you work through this set of modules.
+It is possible to complete a template, then come back to it and add more entries, but this can involve managing multiple _versions_ of a template, which we will avoid in this first set of Learn modules.

 ## Measurements

-Measurements are data transmitted by the device, and covers four types of values: Telemetry, State, Event, and Location.
+_Measurements_ are data transmitted by the device, and covers four types of values: Telemetry, State, Event, and Location.
 Our scenario requires at least one of each of these for the refrigerated truck.
-We need to go through them carefully and enter all the required data.
+We need to go through the measurements carefully, and enter all the required data.
 The most important entry is the **Field Name**.
 Make sure to enter this accurately, as this is the name that will be used when devices communicate values to the IoT Central app.
 When we come to write code in the next module, the reference in the code and the **Field Name** must be an exact match.

 ### Telemetry